 On April 22, 2020, Westfield State University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
 Westfield State University was allocated a total $4,512,060, of which $2,256,030 must be paid directly to students as part of the CARES Act.

-As of May 28, 2020, Westfield State University has paid $1,851,129 to students in the form of block grants and for funds requested through the Westfield State University CARES Act application.
-Of the approximately 5,450 students who were active for the Spring 2020 at Westfield State, it was determined that 3,907 were eligible under the guidelines set by the Department of Education to receive funding through the CARES Act.
+As of August 20, 2020, Westfield State University has paid $2,131,848 to students in the form of block grants and for funds requested through the Westfield State University CARES Act application.
+Of the approximately 5,450 students who were active for the Spring 2020 at Westfield State, it was determined that 3,925 (# of block grant students) were eligible under the guidelines set by the Department of Education to receive funding through the CARES Act.

-As of May 28, 2020, 3,907 students have received funding under the CARES Act.
-Westfield State has communicated to students who were not eligible, and will allow students who cannot be verified to be Title IV eligible to submit documentation showing eligibility by June 2, 2020.
+As of August 20, 2020, 3,925 students have received funding under the CARES Act.
+Westfield State has communicated to students who were not eligible, and allowed students who could not be verified to be Title IV eligible to submit documentation showing eligibility by June 2, 2020.

 Westfield State University is committed to getting funds to students as quickly as possible.
 Under the updated plan established by the University, students will be receiving block grants to assist with expenses related to the shift in online learning.
 Under this plan block grants will be awarded in the following amounts: